BattletechModders/LowVisibility/README.md

 The modifiers from the `lv-stealth_mX` and `lv-scrambler_mX` tags are additive.
 If a unit has both, their sensors are improved by the sum of each modifier.

 > Example: A unit has components with tags lv-stealth_m2, lv-scrambler_m-2, lv-scrambler_m-3.
 The stealth modifier is 2 (from lv-stealth_m2), - 2 (lv-scrambler_m-2) - 3 (lv-scrambler_m-3) = -3.
 This unit would add +3 to any sensor range and info checks against it, because it's stealth modifier is negative.

+__Design Note:__  Stealth closely approximates the sensor and signature spectrum HBS already has in the game. _LowVisibility's_ stealth was created to be less binary than signature reductions.
+Signature modifiers also hide a target, by reducing the range at which the target can be detected.
+Sensor modifiers can increase the range, allowing a push and pull between them that mimics TT stealth.
+However, Stealth reduces the info level (not the range), which allows high-sensor builds to still have a chance to detect them for targeting purposes, without knowing their details.

 ## Effects